-4) The objective of this GUID is to provide guidance to the auditor on how to conduct performance audits related to the specific subject matter of privatisation of a government function, activity or public sector entity through various pathways.

-5) ISSAI 300 provides the principles for Performance Auditing by SAIs while the ISSAI 3000 provides the requirements that the auditor must comply with in order to be able to assert that the audit has been conducted in accordance with the ISSAIs.
-As these ISSAIs are equally applicable to performance audits related to the specific subject matter of privatisation, this GUID refers to ISSAI 300 but without duplicating it.
+- 4) The objective of this GUID is to provide guidance to the auditor on how to conduct performance audits related to the specific subject matter of privatisation of a government function, activity or public-sector entity through various pathways. - 5) ISSAI 300 provides the principles for Performance Auditing by SAIs while ISSAI 3000 provides the requirements that the auditor must comply with in order to be able to assert that the audit has been conducted in accordance with the ISSAIs.
+This GUID refers to ISSAI 300 but without duplicating it.